gregnavis/transient_record/README.md

 # Transient Record

-`transient-record` is a gem to define temporary tables and Active Record models for testing purposes.
+`transient_record` is a gem to define temporary tables and Active Record models for testing purposes.
 It's a great tool for testing **generic Active Record code and libraries**.